-- ~A full-time guidance counselor who has a doctorate in psychology is utilized to improve the emotional and health awareness of our students and staff members. - ~A part-time school social worker offers home visits as needed and provides community resources for parents. - ~A school resource officer is utilized to improve the wellness of our students in the areas of building relationships and strategies to avoid bullying as well as Stranger Danger, bike safety, and perimeter checks. - ~Breakfast and Lunch in the cafeteria promotes health awareness and wellness in the area of nutrition. - ~Girls on the Run, a fitness program, promotes team work among our students encouraging wellness.
+~A full-time guidance counselor who has a doctorate in psychology is utilized to improve the emotional and health awareness of our students and staff members.

+~A part-time school social worker (2-days/week) offers home visits as needed and provides community resources for parents, as well as counseling for students (licensed therapist).

+~A school resource officer is utilized to improve the wellness of our students in the areas of building relationships and strategies to avoid bullying as well as Stranger Danger, bike safety, and perimeter checks.

-- ~Promoting Champs Café on MPTV is a media avenue that allows promotion of wellness and nutrition. - ~Ya-Ya Backpacks is a program that feeds our high-needs population and enhances wellness of students. - ~Leader in Me promotes the whole being in areas of wellness, bullying, and nutrition. - ~Teacher-directed lessons that speak specifically to wellness and identification and prevention of bullying are incorporated. - ~Our school has created a Bully Prevention t-shirt.
-The front of the shirt states, "The person wearing this shirt is committed to be bully-free". - ~I-Stay is a before and after-school program that provides our students additional time with educators with emphasis on science, technology, and the arts. - ~Structured Recess is an exceptional way to enhance wellness in the area of physical fitness. - ~Family Recess Day is a day that allows parents the ability to become interactive with his or her child during the actual school day.
+~Breakfast and Lunch in the cafeteria promote health awareness and wellness in the area of nutrition. ~Girls on the Run, a fitness program, promotes team work among our girls, encouraging wellness and increasing social skills. ~MPTV is our student-run news program, which highlights positive choices that students have made.
+For example, classrooms are recognized for their hard work in the cafeteria, for showing school pride, for supporting each other with leadership, and encourage the audience to follow the 7 Habits. ~Ya-Ya Backpacks is a program that feeds our high-needs population and enhances wellness of students.

+~Leader in Me promotes using 7 Habits for Happy Kids.

+~Teacher-directed lessons that speak specifically to wellness and identification and prevention of bullying are incorporated.

+~Our school has created a Bully Prevention t-shirt.
+The front of the shirt states, "The person wearing this shirt is committed to be bully-free".
+The back of the shirt lists our school-wide expectation.

+~PBiS rewards for students achieving their goals include gator tickets and treasure tokens.

+~I-Stay is a before and after-school program that provides our students additional time with educators with emphasis on science, technology, and the arts.

+~Structured Recess is an exceptional way to enhance wellness in the area of physical fitness.

+~Family Recess Day is a day that allows parents the ability to become interactive with his or her child during the actual school day.